 14 |GRAND TETON NATIONAL PARK

 On the way to Yellowstone, you must first go through another fabulous park – the Grand Teton National Park.
 The Teton range here are said to be some of the youngest peaks in the Rocky Mountain chain, so they are especially rugged.
 There are more than 200 miles of hiking trails and outdoor adventures waiting for you here.
 The Grand Tetons are often overshadowed by it’s more famous neighbor to the north, but make sure to spend at least 2-3 days here exploring.
+From hiking to water activities, there are tons of things to do in the Grand Tetons.

 Where to Stay